oap-project/raydp/doc/mpi.md

 # MPI on Ray

 RayDP also provides a simple API to running MPI job on top of Ray.
 Currently, we support three types of MPI: `intel_mpi`, `openmpi` and `MPICH`.
+To use the following API, make sure you have installed the given type of MPI on each of Ray worker node.

 ### API